Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool captures a thermal and power snapshot with specific data (thermal zones, CPU frequencies, battery info).
-It distinguishes from siblings like adb_battery or adb_perf_snapshot by focusing on thermal and power details.
+Description clearly states the tool captures a thermal and power snapshot with specific data points (thermal zones, CPU frequencies, etc.).
+This distinguishes it from siblings like adb_perf_snapshot or adb_thermal_compare.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.